TommyHacker/carboncode-challenge/README.md

 I hope that the research and implementation i used to deliver this project was enough to show my capabilities and doesnt reflect negatively on me. im sure in a few weeks i will read back through the code and fill myself with regret.

 Thank you, Tom Hacker.

+### SideNote

+I would never include environment variables in production....